 Key aspects of diplomatic relations

-Switzerland's wide-ranging policy on Ukraine is focused on two main priorities: support for the reform process and efforts to find a peaceful solution to the conflict.
-Switzerland and Ukraine hold regular discussions on the promotion of stability and prosperity in Ukraine through technical cooperation, peacebuilding, economic cooperation and humanitarian assistance.
+Switzerland's wide-ranging policy on Ukraine is focused on two main priorities in particular: support for the reform process and efforts to find a peaceful resolution to the conflict.
+Prior to Russia's military aggression against Ukraine, Switzerland had been focusing efforts on promoting stability and prosperity through technical cooperation, peace policy, economic cooperation and humanitarian aid.
+Since Russia's military aggression, Switzerland has stepped up its commitment to Ukraine's sovereignty and territorial integrity.
 In addition to bilateral relations, the two countries also place a high priority on multilateral cooperation.
-For example, they work closely together in the Swiss-led voting group in the European Bank for Reconstruction and Development (EBRD).
+For example, they work closely together in the Swiss-led voting group in the European Bank for Reconstruction and Development.

 Cooperation in education, research and innovation